 For the latest financial information, please visit our financial summary page.

 Information on Measure K for Grant Seekers

 The County of San Mateo directs funds from the Measure K half-cent sales tax to accomplish specific goals.
-The County is not currently soliciting proposals for the use of Measure K funds.
-Please see the bottom of this note for additional information.
+On November 3, 2023, the County released a Notice of Funding Opportunity (NOFO) soliciting proposals for the use of Measure K funds with applications due by 5PM on January 5, 2024.
+Click here for more information.

 Members of the Board of Supervisors may recommend funding to meet urgent or emerging community needs on a rolling basis.
 Contact a member of the Board for further information.